-Shitennoji, unfortunately, was not that lucky.
+Shitennoji, unfortunately, was not very lucky.
 The temple was often destroyed in wars and reconstructed each time.
-It was badly damaged by the devastating Muroto Typhoon of 1934 (see photo above), after which a large-scale renovation was carried out to bring the temple back to its former glory.
+It was badly damaged by the devastating Muroto Typhoon of 1934, after which a large-scale renovation was carried out to bring the temple back to its former glory.

-However, just a few years after the reconstruction was completed, WWII would bring an end to the wooden buildings.
+Just a few years after the reconstruction was completed, WWII brought a final end to the wooden buildings.
 Situated in the industrial power base of Japan, several buildings, including the Kondo and the pagoda, were completely destroyed by US firebombs in March 1945.
 In the early 1960s, they were rebuilt in concrete.